eicug/eicug.github.io/_content/join.md

 * Area (indicate Experiment, Theory, or Accelerator)
 * Level (indicate Senior Scientist, Postdoctoral Scientist, PhD Student, or Undergraduate Student)

+---

+## Registering an Institution

 If you are the **first member registering from your institution**, please send an email to <mailto:register@register@eicug.org>, provide the details below (in addition to your personal details), and indicate who would be the **Institutional Board representative**.
 The Institutional Board representative should be a faculty or staff member, and will be required to update the institution’s EICUG membership list annually to capture any changes.

 * Full name of the Institution
 * *[optional]* Acronym or a common name of the Institution